Alyx-Clark/A_A_homework/README.md

 # A_A_homework
-Most of my homework assignments from App Academy
+The majority of my homework assignments from App Academy